Robotechnic/alchemist/src/drawer.typ

   (
     {
       for element in body {
+        if ctx.in-cycle and ctx.faces-count >= ctx.cycle-faces {
+          continue
+        }
         if type(element) == function {
           (element,)
         } else if element.at("type", default: none) == none {